ibm-bluemix-mobile-services/bms-clientsdk-swift-push/README.md

 >**Note**: If you are using Xcode8 beta, add `yourApp.entitlements`.
 To do this, go to Targets -> Capabilities and enable Push Notifications capability.

+### Register to Push Service

  After the token is received from APNS, pass the token to Push Notifications as part of the `didRegisterForRemoteNotificationsWithDeviceToken` method.

+#### Register Without UserId

+ To register without userId use the following pattern,

 ```
 //Swift3

  func application (_ application: UIApplication, didRegisterForRemoteNotificationsWithDeviceToken deviceToken: Data){